redis/redis-doc/topics/virtual-memory.md

 the number of objects swapped and loaded every second, and so forth.

-There is an utility that is very handy in checking how the VM is working, that is part of [http://github.com/antirez/redis-tools Redis Tools].
+There is an utility that is very handy in checking how the VM is working, that is part of [Redis Tools](http://github.com/antirez/redis-tools).
 This tool is called redis-stat, and using it is pretty straightforward:

     $ ./redis-stat vmstat